Student life

 Published Updated on

 From beaches to high mountains, the region is rich in nature and you can get fantastic experiences not far from the city.
-Miles of beaches and their waves attract artists as well as swimmers and surfers, even from abroad.
+Miles of beaches and their waves have for centuries attracted artists.
+Today they are also popular with swimmers and surfers, from home and abroad.

-You can take a boat trip to the beautiful fjords which are located just outside the Stavanger peninsula.
+A boat trip transports you easily to the beautiful fjords which are located just outside the Stavanger peninsula.

 You have easy access to the Lysefjord, which is known for the spectacular Pulpit Rock and Kjerag.
 Or maybe you want to take a drive to the ski terrain and slopes?